 Samuel Culper is the Director of Forward Observer's Open Source Intelligence service.
-He was an Army and contract Intelligence analyst with multiple tours in Iraq and Afghanistan.
+He's a former military intelligence NCO and contract Intelligence analyst with multiple tours in Iraq and Afghanistan.
 He lives in Texas.

 Your email address will not be published.
 Required fields are marked *